Gauhati-University/touchless-water-disp/README.md

 <img src = "https://user-images.githubusercontent.com/63898803/83359725-bd54da80-a399-11ea-89f4-378f80060193.jpeg" width=400>

+The following precautions should be kept in mind:

-The coil of a relay draws a relatively large current (activation current), typically 30mA for a 12V relay, but it can be as much as 100mA for other relays.
-But the Arduino UNO provides an output current of ~40mA.
+* The coil of a relay draws a relatively large current (activation current), typically 30mA for a 12V relay, but it can be as much as 100mA for other relays.
+But the Arduino provides an output current of ~40mA.
 A transistor is used between the Arduino and the relay as a buffer to provide the required activation current to the relay.

-The transistor used should be able to operate on more than 20% of the activation current (for safety purpose) of the relay (which can be found from the datasheet) and must have suffiecient a value of h<sub>fe</sub>(gain) to amplify the base current(in few mA) to the collector current required by the relay.
+* The transistor used should be able to operate on more than 20% of the activation current (for safety purpose) of the relay (which can be found from the datasheet) and must have suffiecient a value of h<sub>fe</sub> (gain) to amplify the base current (in few mA) to the collector current required by the relay.

-The flyback diode is connected to the relay coils to protect the transistor and the Arduino.
+* The flyback diode is connected to the relay coils to protect the transistor and the Arduino.

-A resistor is used between the transistor and arduino to limit the base current to protect the Arduino pin from damage.
+* A resistor is used between the transistor and arduino to limit the base current to protect the Arduino pin from damage.

 ### Valve: